Exclusive: The Harvard professor behind Facebook’s oversight board defends its role

 FC: Much of the discussion around 230, at least on the Republican side, has been that tech companies are really publishers, and that they are biased against conservative voices, and so they don’t deserve legal immunity from libel suits.
 Tech companies like Facebook deny this and say they’re just applying their community guidelines.
 Do you foresee the board having to make decisions on political bias?

 NF: In the long run, absolutely it will.
-It’s not going to be determined yet whether deplatforming would be in scope in V.1 or only in a subsequent version.
+It’s not going to be determined yet whether deplatforming would be in scope in v.1 or only in a subsequent version.
 I think there are very strong reasons to include it, in my view.
 But they haven’t issued the charter yet, so it’s not determined yet.
-But those kinds of decisions that are content based, decisions that can be interpreted as political are absolutely going to be in front of the board.
-And it’s going to be up to the board to explain to the world–including critics–why it’s made its decisions and how it’s balancing freedom of expression against values like safety and equality.
+But those kinds of decisions that are content-based, decisions that can be interpreted as political are absolutely going to be in front of the board.
+And it’s going to be up to the board to explain to the world—including critics—why it’s made its decisions and how it’s balancing freedom of expression against values like safety and equality.

 Within the scope of what an outside deliberative body can do, Feldman convinces me that the oversight board is a good idea and a feasible one.
 Such a body may be a necessity for a social network that reaches more than 2 billion people.

-Still I’m not convinced that the board will help eliminate the kinds of content that do the most harm on Facebook.
+Still, I’m not convinced that the board will help eliminate the kinds of content that do the most harm on Facebook.
 With some content, like the Facebook Live video of the Christchurch shooter, the problem isn’t deciding if the content violates Facebook’s community standards or reflects the company’s values.
 The problem is a technical one—how to quickly detect all instances of the stream, and the re-uploads of the footage after the fact, and delete them.
-Twenty-four hours after the Christchurch livestream happened, 300,000 re-uploads of the video could reportedly still be found on Facebook.
+Twenty-four hours after the Christchurch live stream happened, 300,000 re-uploads of the video could reportedly still be found on Facebook.

-As the 2020 elections approach, the oversight board won’t initially be asked to make judgements on how to label specific pieces of content as fake news, or partially fake news, or political parody.
-It won’t be asked how much to “derank” or suppress fake news in users’ news feeds.
+As the 2020 elections approach, the oversight board won’t initially be asked to make judgments on how to label specific pieces of content as fake news, or partially fake news, or political parody.
+It won’t be asked how much to “de-rank” or suppress fake news in users’ news feeds.
 It won’t be asked to deal with the half-truths pedaled in the Trump campaign’s political ads on Facebook.

 The oversight board may be asked if a new legal classification needs to be developed for deepfakes, but deepfakes, too, present a detection and reaction problem, not so much a legal one.
 “It took a while for our systems to flag that and for fact-checkers to rate it as false,” Zuckerberg said in the wake of the Nancy Pelosi “cheapfake” uproar.
 “During that time, it got more distribution than our policies should have allowed.”
-In fact within 48 hours of its upload, the video had been viewed more than 2 million times, and shared 45,000 times on Facebook.
+In fact, within 48 hours of its upload, the video had been viewed more than 2 million times and shared 45,000 times on Facebook.
 When Facebook’s systems and people identified it as fake, the company took the reasonable action of labeling it as such and not deleting it.
-The Facebook people reasoned that it’s better to allow people to see the content, and the “fake” label, than to give Facebook the power to remove it altogether.
+The Facebook people decided that it’s better to allow people to see the content, and the “fake” label, than to give Facebook the power to remove it altogether.

 Finally, Facebook has said that it’s turning itself into a “privacy-focused” platform where most social interactions will happen among small groups in private spaces.
 Communication within these spaces will be end-to-end encrypted.
 Yet Facebook has said little about how it intends to deal with harmful content within these spaces, and it has not said what role it hopes the oversight board will play.
 The board seems geared toward measuring free speech rights within Facebook’s public social network.
-There’s a big difference between yelling “fire” in a public space like a crowded theater [or on Facebook] and yelling “fire” in one’s own bedroom where there is an expectation of privacy.
+There’s a big difference between yelling “fire” in a public space like a crowded theater —or on Facebook—and yelling “fire” in one’s own bedroom, where there is an expectation of privacy.

 It’s way too early to say how meaningful a role Facebook’s oversight board will play in helping control nastiness and incivility on the social network.
 If Facebook allows the formation and operation of the board to be completely independent, it might be seen as legitimate and helpful.
 But it’s no panacea.